CPJKU/beat_this_annotations/README.md

+*!!
+This Repo is still under developement.
+Annotations may be updated without notice.
+Use it at your own risk !!*

 # Beat This!
 Annotations

 This repo contains the beat annotations for the ISMIR 2024 paper "[Beat This!
 Accurate Beat Tracking Without DBN Postprocessing](https://arxiv.org/abs/2407.21658)" by Francesco Foscarin, Jan Schlüter and Gerhard Widmer.